-Offered through UNH Cooperative Extension, the 4-H Teen Conference has been held for over 35 years.
+Offered through UNH Cooperative Extension, the 4-H Teen Conference has been held for 37 years.

 Join teens from across New Hampshire to participate in four days packed with activities including half day and full day workshops on a multitude of topics and interests.
 This is the place to try something new!